Ivo Gregurević

 Ivo Gregurević ([ivo gr̩egur̩eʋitɕ]; 7 October 1952 – 1 January 2019) was a Croatian film, theatre and television actor.
-Throughout over a quarter of a century, Gregurević played rural bullies and arrogant nouveau riche and became one of Croatia's best known and most lauded character actors.
+Throughout over a quarter of a century, Gregurević played rural bullies and arrogant nouveau riche, becoming one of Croatia's best-known and most-lauded character actors.

 Biography

 Born in the village of Donja Mahala, Ivo was the child of Marko and Jela Gregurević.
 He graduated from the Zagreb Academy of Dramatic Art, and has worked in over 90 movies and television programs since the late 1970s; in particular, he acted in almost all of Croatian movies after gaining independence in 1991.
 He also had few starring roles, best known being in 1991 film Čaruga.
 Croatian film director Snježana Tribuson has stated that she had intentionally cast Gregurević in almost all of her movies.

 Besides movie roles, he made the successful appearances in popular Croatian TV series, Velo misto, playing the Netjak, and Marko Kosmički in Odmori se, zaslužio si.
 He has won two Croatian Actors' Association Awards for Šokica (1998) and Duga mračna noć (2006).
 In 2005 he was ranked second in the Croatian-based film magazine Hollywood in the "Best Croatian Male Movie Stars of All Time" list.